 - Support for Hive, Spark, and Presto

 - Write amplification

 The table below summarizes our findings, as of this date.
 We have marked certain entries in red to indicate that they are problematic.
-Certain others are marked in green to indicate strength for the given solution.
+Certain others are marked in green to indicate the strength of the given solution.

 When we looked at the overall space we felt that it’s easiest to enhance Hive ACID up to the point where it fulfilled all of our requirements.
 More specifically:

 - We would have to add read/write support for Hive ACID in Presto and Spark

 - We would have to add update/delete support for Parquet format in Hive ACID

 These development items are significantly easier because Apache Hive has a strong record of open source development and being open to contributions from the community.
 While this is a subjective call, we felt that the hurdle to a fully functional solution was significantly harder and would require significantly more time for the other choices.
 Some examples:

 - Apache Iceberg is very promising, but the design for update/delete support is not finalized